My Father's World: A Family-Centered Curriculum

 • Parents Who Prefer a Traditional, Subject-by-Subject Approach: Some families thrive on traditional curricula that separate subjects into distinct, isolated lessons.
 If you’re not interested in a unified, multi-age approach and prefer to have completely independent lesson plans for each child, MFW’s integrated system might not suit your needs.

-• Those Looking for Extreme Academic Rigor: MFW is designed to be balanced and accessible, often described as sitting comfortably in the middle of the academic rigor spectrum.
+• Those Looking for Extreme Academic Rigor: This curriculum option is designed to be balanced and accessible, often described as sitting comfortably in the middle of the academic rigor spectrum.
 If your family is looking for a curriculum that leans heavily towards a rigorous, traditional academic model (think Abeka), you might find MFW’s approach to be a bit more relaxed.

 • Families with Unique Scheduling Needs: The curriculum is structured around the idea of completing academic work by midday, which works well for many families but might not align with every household’s schedule.
 If your family’s daily routine is very different, you might need to make some adjustments or consider another option.